iammobina/Tower-of-Hanoi/README.md

 # Nonrecursive Tower of Hanoi

-In this repository contains implementation of non recursive hanoy.
+This repository contains implementation of non recursive hanoy.

 ## Language
 The Project is written in C++